abhishek-kumar-code/Redfish_Public/Specification.md

 To unsubscribe from the messages associated with this subscription, the client or administrator simply sends an HTTP DELETE request to the subscription resource URI.

 These are some configurable properties that are global settings that define the behavior for all event subscriptions.
-See the properties defined in the EventService Redfish Schema for details of the parameters available to configure the service’s behavior.
+See the properties defined in the "EventService" Redfish Schema for details of the parameters available to configure the service’s behavior.

 ### Asynchronous operations